vintasoftware/django-stack/README.md

 # Django stack

-Some gidelines to configuring a new django project.
+Some guidelines to configuring a new django project.
 Currently meant for Django 1.7

 ## Dependencies